HAG87/atelierbump-site/_userguide/07-eyedropper-and-replicator.md

 *Replace any node with an instance or reference of another source node.*

-1. Pick source node.
+1. Pick the source node.
-2. Pick nodes to be replaced.
+2. Pick the nodes to be replaced.
-    - DEFAULT: target node is replaced with an instance of the source node.
+    - DEFAULT: The target node is replaced with an instance of the source node.
-    - <mark>SHIFT</mark> while picking objects will create **references**.
+    - Hold <mark>SHIFT</mark> while picking objects to create **references**.

 ### Options

 ![replicator_options](/assets/images/ui/replicator_floater.png){: .align-center .drop-shadow}

-- Use group as source: When selecting a group as source, use the entire group
+- Use group as source: When selecting a group as the source, use the entire group.
-- Replace entire group: If the *target* node is in a group, replace the entire group with the *source* node
+- Replace entire group: If the *target* node is in a group, replace the entire group with the *source* node.
-- Retain source node offset transform: This effectively retains the node offsetTransform without changing the pivot, AND into the target transform.
+- Retain source node offset transform: This effectively retains the node's offset transform without changing the pivot and applies it to the target's transform.
-- Multi-target: This toggle will enable/disable the picking of multiple targets (When disabled, the tool wil act as a single-use).
+- Multi-target: This toggle enables/disables picking multiple targets.
+When disabled, the tool acts as a single-use tool.
-- Replace all instances of the target node(s): If the *target* node is an instance, replace all instances of the node.
+- Replace all instances of the target node(s): If the *target* node is an instance, this replaces all instances of that node.
-    Note: This mode will ignore the *source group* and *target group* options.
+    Note: This mode ignores the *source group* and *target group* options.
-- Keep properties: By Default, replicator will use the *source* node properties.
-Enable the checkboxes to keep properties of the *target* node.
+- Keep properties: By default, Replicator uses the *source* node's properties.
+Enable the checkboxes to keep the properties of the *target* node.

 <div class="responsive-video-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/8xTYApZCjVA" frameborder="0" allowfullscreen></iframe></div>